Search

 Cassiefairy’s top tips for promoting your business online

 • Don’t send unsolicited messages: Customers will grow angry and emails will be deleted or marked as ‘junk.
-Only communicate with customers who have requested to receive your newsletter – you can add a newletter sign-up button to your website/shop/blog.
-Use a mailing programme online such as Mailchimp, who will keep track of customers signing-up & unsubscribing for you.
+Only communicate with customers who have requested to receive your newsletter – you can add a newsletter sign-up button to your website/shop/blog.
+Use a mailing programme online such as Mailchimp, which will keep track of customers signing up & unsubscribing for you.

 • Don’t be offensive: Even though social media is informal, always remember you are using it to show off your business in a positive light.
 Your customers certainly don’t want to see swearing, rude-tube videos or slagging off the competition.